MS (2003), PhD (2008), University of Washington; BS, Catholic University of Korea, 1998

 Mathematical biology, spatial ecology, population dynamics, dynamical systems, bifurcation theory, differential equations

-- Jian Fang, Kunquan Lan, Gunog Seo and Jianhong Wu, Spatial dynamics of an age-structured population model of Asian Clams; Submitted (2014)
+- Jian Fang, Kunquan Lan, Gunog Seo and Jianhong Wu (2014) Spatial dynamics of an age-structured population model of Asian Clams.
+SIAM Journal on Applied Mathematics; Accepted for publication.

 - Alexandra Erbach, Frithjof Lutscher, and Gunog Seo (2013) Bistability and limit cycles in generalist predator–prey dynamics.
 Ecological Complexity, 14, 48–55.